patzly/grocy-android/app/src/main/assets/README.md

 ## Features

+- in-store mode for shopping list with big items
 - batch consume: icon (like flash toggle) for opening product, default is off for each scan
 - illustrations: offline, empty
 - master product group sheet: go to master products with current product filter applied